jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 Note that if you pass conditional sources into `null_ls.setup`, null-ls will register them on setup, then check the condition when the source first runs and deregister them if the check fails.

+null-ls supports dynamic registration, meaning that you can register sources whenever you want using the methods described in [SOURCES](./SOURCES.md).
 To handle advanced dynamic registration behavior, you can use `null_ls.register` with a relevant `autocommand` event listener.

+You can determine whether a source runs by using the `runtime_condition` option, as described in [HELPERS](./HELPERS.md).
+Note that this option can affect performance.

 ## Available Sources